rafaelsoStanford/Arxiv2Slack-Arxiv-Updates-to-Slack/README.md

 ### Browse context
 Further subcategories can be accessed by combining the endings with a . and the subcategory: i.e. cs.AI (Artificial Inteligence) or cs.RO (Robotics).
 Check the papers you are reading on Arxiv on the current context and add the links to the arguments being passed to the script.

 *This code was meant for personal use.
-I had some fun setting it up and its what it is.
+I had some fun setting it up and it is what it is.
 There might have been a better or cleaner way of doing this, possibly not involving a seperate script or a slack app.*